-Museum of Religious Arts, King of Kings Wax Collection (Closed)
+Museum of Religious Arts (Closed)

 According to the literature from the Museum of Religious Arts, "The most beautiful art in the world has been motivated by religious fervor."
 If you accept that premise -- and why wouldn't you -- then some of the most beautiful art in the world is inside a building in Logan, Iowa, flanked by three large crosses and an equally large American flag.